godwintrav/leads-api/frontend/README.md

 # Frontend Assessment - Artisan

-The technical assessment implemented using Next.js, focusing on building a leads management with authentication and CRUD operations.
+A technical assessment implemented using Next.js, focusing on building a leads management system with authentication and CRUD operations.

 ## Tech Stack